Asymmetric Antibimerons: Statics and Dynamics

 where $q$ is the topological charge density.
-As shown in Fig.~\ref{fig1}(c), $q$ of the AAB shows an asymmetric distribution consisting of two peaks, which is distinct from the symmetric ring-shaped distribution of skyrmions and symmetric bimerons [see Fig.~\ref{fig1}(f)].
-Another unique AAB's feature is that the AABs with $Q = \pm 1$ have the same energy, and thus they can be simultaneously formed in the same film, as we demonstrate in Fig.~\ref{fig2}.
-The AABs with the opposite $Q$ are connected by the mirror transformation with respect to $yz$-plane, $\mathcal{M}_x\!\!: \mathcal{M}_x \mathbf{m} = [m_x(-x, y), -m_y(-x, y), -m_z(-x, y)]$.
+As shown in Fig.~\ref{fig1}(c), $q$ of the AAB displays an asymmetric distribution with two distinct peaks.
+This contrasts sharply with the symmetric ring-shaped distributions observed in skyrmions and symmetric bimerons, see Fig.~\ref{fig1}(f).
+A unique feature of AABs is that configurations with $Q=+1$ and $Q=-1$ possess the same energy, allowing them to coexist simultaneously within the same film, as we demonstrate in Fig.~\ref{fig2}.
+These AABs with opposite topological charges are related by a mirror transformation with respect to the $yz$-plane, $\mathcal{M}_x\!\!: \mathcal{M}_x \mathbf{m} = [m_x(-x, y), -m_y(-x, y), -m_z(-x, y)]$.
 Given that the gradient transforms as $\mathcal{M}_x \mathbf{\nabla} = [-\partial_x, \partial_y ]$, the DMI in Eq.~\eqref{eq2} is symmetric under this mirror transformation.
-One can check that all other terms in the free energy, Eq.~\eqref{eq1}, are also symmetric under this transformation, and thus the AABs with opposite topological charges possess the same energy \footnote{Note that this is not the case for symmetric bimerons \cite{Gobel2019}, whose DMI is given by $D (\mathbf{e}_y \cdot \mathbf{m} \times \partial_x\mathbf{m} +\mathbf{e}_z \cdot \mathbf{m} \times \partial_y\mathbf{m})$ and the vectors are depicted in Fig.~\ref{fig1}(e) by red arrows.
+One can check that all other terms in the free energy, Eq.~\eqref{eq1}, are also symmetric under this transformation, and thus AABs with opposite topological charges are energetically degenerate \footnote{Note that this is not the case for symmetric bimerons \cite{Gobel2019}, whose DMI is given by $D (\mathbf{e}_y \cdot \mathbf{m} \times \partial_x\mathbf{m} +\mathbf{e}_z \cdot \mathbf{m} \times \partial_y\mathbf{m})$ and the vectors are depicted in Fig.~\ref{fig1}(e) by red arrows.
 Since this DMI is antisymmetric under the same mirror transformation, the symmetric bimerons favor a single topological charge value.}.
-This is in a sharp contrast to symmetric textures, such as skyrmions, antiskyrmions, and symmetric bimerons, where the background magnetization is perpendicular to all the DMI vectors; for instance, when a skyrmion is stabilized, an antiskyrmion is energetically unstable.
-The degeneracy between AABs with $Q=\pm 1$ is lifted when a magnetic field perpendicular to all the DMI vectors (i.e., along $z$-axis) is applied.
-As this field increases, the energy difference between the AABs of opposite topological charges grows until one of the AABs becomes unstable.
-Utilizing this property, the total topological charge in the system can be selectively controlled by perpendicular magnetic fields.
-Having these spin textures with $Q=\pm 1$ within the same material would provide desired functionality for ternary devices, with three logic bits ``0" (for no AAB) and ``$\pm 1$", which may be utilized for topological computing~\cite{Li20, Zhang2015, Xia2022}.
+This is in stark contrast to symmetric textures, such as skyrmions, antiskyrmions, and symmetric bimerons, where the background magnetization is perpendicular to all DMI vectors; for instance, when a skyrmion is stabilized, an antiskyrmion is energetically unstable.
+The degeneracy between AABs with $Q=\pm 1$ is lifted when a magnetic field perpendicular to all DMI vectors (i.e., along $z$-axis) is applied.
+As the field strength increases, the energy difference between AABs of opposite topological charges grows, eventually destabilizing one of the configurations.
+Our micromagnetic simulations reveal a critical field of $|B_z| \approx 45$ mT for this destabilization.
+The sign of $B_z$ unambiguously controls the sign of the stabilized topological charge $Q$.
+This property enables selective control of the total topological charge in the system using perpendicular magnetic fields.
+The coexistence of spin textures with $Q=+1$ and $Q=-1$ within the same material offers exciting possibilities for ternary devices, where three logic states--“0” (no AAB), “+1,” and “-1”--can be utilized.
+This functionality could be harnessed for topological computing applications~\cite{Li20, Zhang2015, Xia2022}.